 There are eight distinct learning styles.
 Unfortunately, training often accommodates just one or two, leaving many struggling to learn in ways that aren't optimal for them.
 When you personalize training according to learning style, the outcomes improve significantly.

-There is more emphasis on technology than content
+There is more emphasis on technology than on content

 When it comes to the disconnect between training vs. learning, over-prioritizing technology is a real issue.
 Training professionals often focus on the technologies they can use to deliver instruction.
 While delivery is important, instructional design and content are crucial to learning.